Nikos-Unilasalle/VisionNodes/README.md

 # VisionNodes Studio

 VisionNodes is a node-based development environment for rapid prototyping of Computer Vision (CV) and AI algorithms.
-Built with React and powered by **OpenCV** and **MediaPipe**, it provides a modern and responsive interface for visual programming.
+Built with React and powered by **OpenCV**, it provides a modern and responsive interface for visual programming.

 <p align="center">
   <img src="./src/assets/logo.svg" width="200" alt="VisionNodes Logo">